ddhuu/DSA_SystemDesign/10. Design Patterns/README.md

 Singleton class is a class that can have only one object at a time.
 ## 03. Factory
 Factory  is creational design pattern, this method provides one of the best ways to create an object.
+## 04. Abstract Factory
+Abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme.